sovsyann/archive_checksum_script/README.md

 **Why?**
 - The scripts expect the archive folder’s name as the first element in each checklist path.
 - Keeping checklist and scripts at the disc root ensures simple, reliable verification from the disc itself.
-You can, however, check the disc from the script places elsewere, read below.
+You can, however, check the disc from the script placed elsewere, read further.

 ---